 Prepare for emergencies

-Community emergencies
+Community Resilience

 Risks to communities can include:

-• severe weather
+• severe weather – storms, rain and extreme heat

 • infectious disease

-• fuel shortages
+• fuel shortages/power outages

 • major accidents